Early postnatal hospital discharge: Breastfeeding

-Mothers participating in early discharge programs which include home-based follow-up care have been found to have higher rates of breastfeeding at three months postpartum as well as exclusive breastfeeding compared to later discharged mothers.
+Mothers participating in early discharge programs, which include home-based follow-up care, have been found to have higher rates of breastfeeding at three months postpartum as well as exclusive breastfeeding compared to later-discharged mothers.
 Additionally, it has been found that mothers were significantly more satisfied with initiation of breastfeeding when they were discharged early, compared to mothers discharged later.

 In contrast, it has been suggested that mothers who were discharged early felt reduced positive emotions towards breastfeeding compared to mothers who were not discharged early postpartum.
 The length of postnatal hospital discharge has also been found to be a predictor of breastfeeding cessation, in which mothers discharged early were more likely to cease breastfeeding compared to mothers who were discharged at a conventional duration.

-No association between the duration of breastfeeding initiation and of the length of hospital stay postpartum has been found.
+No association between the duration of breastfeeding initiation and the length of hospital stay postpartum has been found.
 In addition, it has also been suggested that the length of postnatal hospital stay does not influence breastfeeding rates and duration, in which mothers who were discharged early were equally likely to breastfeed their newborns at a similar rate as the mothers who were discharged later.